-Most years the program awards a limited number of small travel grants to enable students to attend conferences, where they are presenting papers, or to acquire first-hand knowledge of collections, archives and similar resources.
+Most years the program awards a limited number of small travel grants to enable students to present papers at conferences or to acquire first-hand knowledge of collections, archives and similar resources.
 These funds are administered by the DGS and the Awards Committee of the Executive Committee, which seeks to distribute awards as widely as possible.
-Student requests for support can be submitted at any time during the academic year; grants are made on a case-by-case basis, and all students, regardless of funding status, are eligible to apply for these funds
+The Awards Committee makes a call for applications for these funds early in each semester (deadlines are ordinarily about September 15 and February 1).
+Grants are made on a case-by-case basis, and all students-part-time and full-time, funded and unfunded-are eligible to apply for these funds.
+Applications will not be considered from students with incomplete grades or from those not making satisfactory progress toward the degree.